NordPass Review

 NordPass Settings are scarce, which comes from its relatively short feature list.

 You can Lock NordPass using your Master Password, which you can also conveniently change here.
 Autolock lets you choose the time limit, after which the app requests your master password again – this ranges from “on app close” to “never.”
-Naturally, choosing the latter is ill-advised, even when using Two-Factor Authentication – you can turn it off and on again here as well.
+Naturally, choosing the latter is ill-advised, even when using Two-Factor Authentication – you can also turn it off and on again here.

-Losing your master password is not the end of the world – there’s a chance to get New Recovery Code, although that for some reason requires to enter the same master password that you’ve lost.
+Losing your master password is not the end of the world – there’s a chance to get a New Recovery Code, although that, for some reason, requires you to enter the same master password that you’ve lost.

 The last option is toggling the use of a Fingerprint for unlocking your vault.
-That’s a recommended option as biometric login is safer than using a password.
-After all, there’s a higher chance of you losing your password than your thumb unless you’re in organized crime.
+That’s recommended, as a biometric login is safer than using a password.
+After all, there’s a higher chance of losing your password than your thumb unless you’re in organized crime.

-Browser extension adds import-export function and Never Saved URLs, which lists all the websites that you omitted from using Autofill.
+The browser extension adds an import-export function and Never Saved URLs, listing all the websites you omitted from using Autofill.

-At the beginning of April, 2020, NordPass added an anticipated Folders feature.
-From now on, users are able to separate their work and personal passwords by dividing them into different folders.
+At the beginning of April 2020, NordPass added an anticipated Folders feature.
+From now on, users can separate their work and personal passwords by dividing them into different folders.
 You will find Folders in the menu bar on the left.

 Using NordPass app for iOS

-Starting is just like with the Android – you enable Autofill in your iOS settings.
+Starting is just like with Android—you enable Autofill in your iOS settings.
 The first difference is the Home screen, which lacks the sharing option.
-That is because there’s no sharing on iOS.
+That is because there is no sharing on iOS.

 Furthermore, Secure Notes and Credit Cards don’t have the OCR feature.
 While I’m not missing the former, it was pretty convenient for the latter.

 When trying to buy the same NordVPN, I didn’t get the Autofill option to use one of my cards.
-This means that the iOS version of NordPass has a limited Autofill – it’s probably easier to take out the card instead of switching between the screens and copy-pasting each line manually.
+This means that the iOS version of NordPass has a limited Autofill—it’s probably easier to remove the card than to manually switch between the screens and copy-paste each line.

 Importing and exporting with NordPass

 NordPass import and export are possible only when using the browser extension.
-There are plenty of import options, though a few names will be sorely missed.
-NordPass allows importing to Chrome, Firefox, and Opera, but ditches Edge, and, of course, Safari.
+There are many import options, though a few names will be sorely missed.
+NordPass allows importing to Chrome, Firefox, and Opera but ditches Edge and, of course, Safari.

 NordPass pricing